anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 the highest chance of picking the non-malicious announcement.

 While being weak, this recommendation can still be better than nothing against such malicious announcement.
-These recommendations SHOULD be superceeded by better recommendations for more narrowly scoped deployment scenarios.
+These recommendations SHOULD be superseded by better recommendations for more narrowly scoped deployment scenarios.

 ## Join Proxies Support for Discovery and Variations